telerik/fiddler-everywhere-docs/knowledge-base/fiddler-archives.md

     ~/.fiddler/<unique-fiddler-user-GUID>/Snapshots
     ```

->important Deleting SAZ files from the above destinations is irreversible and might result in data loss.
+>important Deleting any SAZ files from the above local folders is irreversible and might result in data loss.
 Consider backing up data (manually or through the cloud save options) if you plan to delete the `.fiddler` folder or any of its subfolders.